helloyide/real-time-German-traffic-sign-recognition/README.md

 This project is a basic test for real-time german traffic sign recognition with deeplearning techniques.
 Use one camera inside the car, it localizes and classifies the traffic sign in real time.

-There are not many open training data for german traffic signs.
-Here two small datasets are used: [GTSDB](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset) and [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+There are not much open training data for german traffic signs.
+This project uses two small datasets: [GTSDB](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset) and [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 # Problems

 1. Besides the accuracy, as a real-time system the speed of inference is also important.
 The final goal of this project is to install it on a Raspberry Pi.
 So the big network architecture like Inception-ResNet and the complex algorithm like Mask R-CNN may not applicable here.
 2. The datasets are quite small for deeplearning.
-GTSDB only contains 900 images (devided in 600 training images and 300 evaluation images).
-Although GTSRB has more images (50,000 images in total) but it is only for classification, traffic signs are cropped from background images.
+GTSDB only contains 900 images (devided in 600 training images and 300 evaluation images), it is quite hard to train an end-to-end object detection system like SSD or YOLO.
+Although GTSRB has more images (50,000 images in total), it is only for classification, traffic signs are cropped from background images.
 It also only contains 43 different traffic signs, common signs like "Haltverbot", "Fußgängerüberweg" and some speed limit signs are missing.

 # Solution